 Every electronic invoice in Panama includes a receiver-type classification in field B401.
 This field tells the system what kind of entity is receiving the invoice.
 For commercial sales between private companies, B401 carries a standard taxpayer classification.
 When your buyer is a government entity, B401 must be set to the government receiver type.

 This distinction matters beyond simple categorization.
-The B401 value is what determines which validation path your invoice follows at the PAC.
+The B401 value determines which validation path your invoice follows.
 A government receiver type triggers the prior-authorization validation workflow.
-If you submit an invoice to a government entity but leave B401 set to a standard commercial receiver type, one of two things happens: the invoice either routes to the wrong validation path entirely, or the PAC rejects it outright because the receiver classification conflicts with the entity's registered status in the DGI system.
+If you submit an invoice to a government entity but leave B401 set to a standard commercial receiver type, one of two things happens: the invoice either routes to the wrong validation path entirely, or it is rejected because the receiver classification conflicts with the entity's registered status in the DGI system.

 B401 must be correct at the moment of submission.
 There is no post-submission correction path.